 Skills for Shaping the World

 A candidate with skills for shaping the world designs instructional strategies that reflect content knowledge standards and the needs of the learning community.

-Capitalizing upon a variety of instructional strategies, the successful candidate facilitates each student’s higher-level thinking and performance skills, adapting the classroom environment and lessons to meet the diverse needs of each student.
+Capitalizing upon a variety of instructional design strategies, the successful candidate facilitates each student’s higher-level thinking and performance skills, adapting the classroom environment and lessons to meet the diverse needs of each student.
 In addition, the candidate designs, constructs, and evaluates varied assessment measures that incorporate local, state, and national standards.

 A candidate with skills for shaping the world is ethical, reflective, and fair.